Guide to the Santa Monic Pier, California – an LA Icon Not to Miss

 Taylor Family at beach with sun protection tent Suquamish Washington 2

-Walking the Santa Monica Bluff
+Walking the Santa Monica Bluff: Palisades Park

 Our very first time as a family coming to the Santa Monica Pier was a crazy day.
 We actually didn’t even venture out onto the pier, but that was all right with us.
 We discovered that if you head north walking along Ocean Boulevard there’s actually a wonderful walkway full of people jogging and just going for a stroll.
 This path runs through Palisades Park above the bluff and gives you a continual view of the Pacific Ocean and the iconic Santa Monica Pier.
+It’s pure California.

 The Veterans Memorial is a part of the park, so in addition to the view and shade, cannons and exhibits make it an interesting spot.
 A rose garden, trails down to the beach, and even a totem pole make Palisades Park a unique Los Angeles area park.
 There are plenty of benches and places to sit and it’s actually ideal when you’ve got little kids with you.